Overview

 Role of AI in the Layout Manager

 The AI is not the builder itself.
 The AI is the system’s translation and extension layer.
+There are two distinct AI roles in your notes.1.
+Layout-to-code orchestration

-This is a key part of the concept because it removes the need for you to manually explain every design adjustment to an external coding assistant.
+After you visually modify the interface, the orchestration AI interprets the changes and translates them into the underlying code changes required for the platform.
+This is a key part of the concept because it removes the need for you to manually explain every design adjustment to an external coding assistant.2.
+Conversational creation and extension

+The “bonus idea” expands the builder into a broader system-level vibe coding capability where AI can help create entire new modules from within the platform.
 This part is more ambitious, but your latest note is important: you believe this should be considered part of the same Layout Manager experience, likely as another sidebar tab or adjacent workflow, not a separate product.
+That tells me the product has two layers:- MVP layer: visual layout editing for existing screens/modules

 - Advanced creation layer: conversational module creation and platform extension